finos/open-source-readiness/docs/bok/Activities/Level-2/Creating-An-OSPO.md

 - Middle Managers:  (Level 3) they might need to understand that their staff will be contributing to open source projects, this might not be aligned directly to a business goal.
 Making OSS contribution part of the OKRs.

-- HR: They will need to understand how open source can attract talents (https://enterprisersproject.com/article/2021/1/open-source-6-surprising-advantages-enterprises), and leverage open source activities to drive recruitment (e.g. campus events)
+- HR: they might need to understand how open source can attract talents (https://enterprisersproject.com/article/2021/1/open-source-6-surprising-advantages-enterprises), and leverage open source activities to drive recruitment (e.g. campus events)

 - Process / Policy: Removing blockers in process.
 Getting the policy approved by legal so that you don't need to recourse to them every time you want to do something.
 For this you will need an [Open Source Policy](Creating-Policy)

 ### 6. Generate Short-Term Wins

 OSPOs are usually a small part of the organisation, so you'll have to ruthlessly prioritise.
 In order to do this, you could either _teach_ other teams, or, if you are going to take action yourself, you could look at:

  - What is deployed
  - What is commonly used (dependencies)